 Discover Tokyo’s Transportation Tickets That Can Save You Money

-Now that you know more about Tokyo’s train system, the next step in your planning is probably finding out if there is a discounted transportation pass that will help save you money.
+Now that you know more about Tokyo’s train system, the next step in your planning is probably to find out whether there is a discounted transportation pass that will help you save money.

 Refer to our Guide to Tokyo’s Transportation Passes for a list of tickets that can be used in Tokyo and/or the surrounding tourist destinations!